camunda/camunda-docs/docs/guides/introduction-to-camunda-platform-8.md

 - [Optimize](/components/optimize/what-is-optimize.md) - Improve your processes by identifying constraints in your system.

 For more conceptual information about Camunda Platform 8, see [What is Camunda Platform 8](components/concepts/what-is-camunda-platform-8.md).
+For an on-demand demonstration of the product take a look at [Camunda Academy](https://bit.ly/3CvooTX).

 :::note
 Interested in migrating process solutions developed for Camunda Platform 7 to run them on Camunda Platform 8?
 Visit our guide on [migrating from Camunda Platform 7](./migrating-from-camunda-platform-7.md)